b-jesch/skin.estuary.modv2/README.md

   * update playlist view
   * extend setting 'Show Fanart' to all video views (affected earlier only to home widgets)
   * fix missing channel logo in PVR info views
+  * fix usage of endtime and endtime resume media flags

 - .10